 Many people confuse these everyday gastrointestinal disorders with a more serious parasitic infection.
 Knowing the difference requires specific medical insight.

-The key difference: common GI issues resolve within days and link to diet or stress.
-Parasitic infections cause persistent, multi-system symptoms — unexplained weight loss, chronic fatigue, nighttime anal itching, and prolonged digestive distress that does not respond to standard remedies.
-The only reliable way to confirm a parasitic infection is through a stool test (O&P exam) or blood test ordered by your doctor.
+The key difference: common GI issues resolve within 3 to 5 days and link to diet or stress.
+Parasitic infections cause persistent, multi-system symptoms — unexplained weight loss, chronic fatigue, nighttime anal itching, and digestive distress that resists standard remedies.
+The only reliable confirmation is a stool test (O&P exam) ordered by your doctor.

 Key Takeaways